 Program services are expenses that consist of costs incurred in connection with providing housing services.
+ICD's major program service is operation of permanent affordable housing.

 Supporting services are expenses that consist of costs incurred in connection with the overall activities of ICD, which are not allocable to another functional expense category.